-Remove the nuts and washers from the two remaining pots and insert their threaded shafts into their coordinating holes on the OUTSIDE of the pedal housing.
-Reattach the nuts and washers inside the housing and lightly tighten.

-Remove the nut and washer from the footswitch and insert the threaded shaft into the footswitch hole from OUTSIDE the housing.
-Add the nut and washer to the footswitch and thread only a few threads.
+Remove the nuts and washers from the three pots and insert their threaded shafts into their coordinating holes on the OUTSIDE of the pedal housing.
+Reattach nuts and washers inside housing and lightly tighten.
+Remove the nut and washer from the footswitch and insert threaded shaft into the footswitch hole from INSIDE the housing.
+Add nut and washer to footswitch and thread only a few threads .

 Temporarily attaching the pots and footswitch to the pedal housing will help to keep things steady for soldering them to the PCB.
 Lay the PCB/breakout board component side up over the pots.
 The shaft of the foot switch will help to support the PCB.
 Manuever the lugs of the pots and the PCB until the lugs of the pots slip into their appropriate holes in the PCB.
-Once all the lugs have popped through the two boards, solder them in place.
+Once all the lugs have popped through the board, solder them in place.
 Remove the nuts and washers on the pots to free the PCB group of parts from the housing.
 Reattach the nuts and washers to pots and switch.